comixed/comixed/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Commit Template

+When working on code, please use the following template for your commits:

+    [Issue #xxx] One line description of this commit

+     * this commit adds/removes/fixes something

+where **xxx** is the issue being addressed.

+Using this template, your changes are then visible on the ticket's page.
+This lets everybody know what changes were made for any issue.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a